 - Sleep: Are you getting adequate sleep?
 Or do you stay up late at night to do random things such as watching TV and surfing the web?

-We neglect our physical health because we don’t listen to our body.
-Our body calls for help when there is any imbalance.
-It notifies us via body sensations long before serious health issues arise.
+We neglect our physical health because we don’t listen to our bodies.
+Our body calls for help when there is an imbalance.
+It notifies us via bodily sensations long before serious health issues arise.
 When our eyes get really dry and irritated, perhaps it’s time to get away from the computer screen and close our eyes for a minute or two.
-When we feel bloated or have frequent diarrhea, maybe we need to be more conscious with what we eat.
+When we feel bloated or have frequent diarrhea, maybe we need to be more conscious of what we eat.

 Feeding ourselves is something so simple to do, but yet we sacrifice it for work.

 Nowadays, humans have a distorted priority of what is important.
 In the past, eating food is of utmost importance.
 It’s for survival.
 Food gives us energy and it nourishes our body.
 Now, people would rather skip meals or delay their meals to rush a project.
 It’s as though work is more important than their life.

 How sad life is if we don’t even have the time to eat and enjoy a meal?